Easy Quilt Block Pattern - Santa Fe Trail

 Now you can sew the units together just like a Nine Patch block.
 Sew the units into three rows as shown in the picture below.

-santa fe 5
+santa fe trail 5

 Step 6: